 A robust and continuous cycle of research drives all Campaign activities.

 - Research includes audience segmentation, daily monitoring of news stories and social media, secondary data scans, foundational and creative focus group discussions, creative testing surveys, and production of a weekly current events tracker.

-- Additional outcome surveys and analysis, along with social listening, enable campaign performance and impact assessment in real time, allowing for adjustments that align with the rapidly changing environment.
+- Additional outcome surveys and analysis, along with social listening, enable the Campaign to assess performance and impact in real time, allowing for adjustments that keep messages relevant and up to date in a rapidly changing environment.

 Message and materials production

-The Campaign uses products for paid and earned traditional, digital, and social media platforms such as:
+The Campaign uses products for paid and earned traditional, digital, and social media.

-- Website integration with CDC.gov to provide up-to-date information on COVID and connection to paid ads driving to the CDC website.
+- Website integration with CDC.gov to provide up-to-date information on COVID-19 and connection to paid ads driving to the CDC website.

 - Comprehensive vaccine confidence ads created for multiple platforms (radio, TV, social, digital, print, out-of-home).